ayomidebajo/one-liquidity/README.md

 ## About the project

 Using my own creativity, I built this landing page in the context of crypto liquidity, virtual cards and even a custom integration if necessary for startups.
-I also added some content in these context
+I also added some content in these contexts